13Mai13/aibymai/content/deep-dives/search.md

 ## What is "search"?

-The field that studies how to give back the most relevat documents given a query is referred to as Information Retrival.
+The field that studies how to give back the most relevat documents given a query is referred to as Information Retrival (IR).
 Populary known as search because of of browser searchers.
 There are multiple appraoches to this problem, and sice this is a deep dive well talk a bit about most of them.

+{{< figure src="/images/what_is_information_retrieval.png" alt="Ilustration on what is information retrieval" >}}

+*A good analogy would be that information retrieval is like talking to an experienced librarian where you'd ask: "I want to know recipes with chocolate" and they'd give you "the books with the best chocolate recipes"*

 ### Classic Tecniques

+Information retrival stared 40's and 50's with the purpose of retriving academic papers.
+And it wasn't until the 90's where the field exploted with comertial World Wide Web.
+The classic tecniques define the core parts of information retrival: indexing, query processing and matching & ranking.

+{{< figure src="/images/classic_ir_system.png" alt="Ilustration on a classic IR system" >}}

+*Note that indexing is a process that only happens when new cookbooks or books arrive, while query processing and matching and ranking happen every time there is a user request*

+**Indexing**: Process to make mappings between words and documents.
+The goal of indexing is to store the documents so retrival is quick.

+**Query processing**:  Is cleaning up search queries before looking for matches.
+It basically analizes the user's search tearm, handles misspelling and variations and applied boolean logic (see boolean retrival below)

+**Matching and ranking**: The goal here is to select the documents that fit in the specified terms (matching) and select the most relevant ones according to a criteria (ranking).